pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

-# Publish/Subscribe API for Rust SDK
+# Publish/Subscribe API for Rust SDK (Condensed)

-Essential notes:
-- Requires valid publish_key to publish and subscribe_key to subscribe.
-- Messages are JSON-serializable data.
-Do not pre-serialize; SDK handles it.
-- Max message size: 32 KiB (including channel name and escaping).
-Aim for <1,800 bytes.
-Over 32 KiB returns error.
-- In-memory queue per subscriber: 100 messages.
-Publishing faster than subscribers can consume may drop older messages.
-Publish serially per channel and throttle as needed.
-- Can't publish to multiple channels in a single call.
-- Publish returns a Future; await it.
-- Best-effort message retrieval from cursor (timetoken + region); not guaranteed.
+Use PubNub to publish and subscribe to messages with low latency.
+For conceptual overviews, see Connection Management and Publish Messages.

 ## Publish

-Add any of the following features to `Cargo.toml` to use this API:
+Add features to Cargo.toml:

 ```
 `[dependencies]